Lycoming Engines: Engine manufacture

 In the early 1980s, the general aviation market suddenly diminished and Lycoming's piston engine business was significantly impacted.
 Attempts were made to move some of the turbine production to Williamsport, but this led to a series of quality control problems and eventually it was abandoned.

 Another attempt to rescue Williamsport was made in introducing the "radical" SCORE engine, a Wankel engine originally developed through a joint venture between Curtiss-Wright and John Deere.
 Curtiss-Wright lost interest in the design just as it was maturing and sold its interests in the project to Deere, which brought in Lycoming to sell the developed engine into the aviation markets.
 It was guaranteed a startup run by Cessna, also owned by Textron.
 Just as production was ready to start, Cessna announced it was halting its small-aircraft business for an indefinite period, and SCORE was cancelled.
 The remains of the Deere licenses were later purchased by Rotary Power International, which briefly produced a 340 hp (254 kW) version.

 Textron purchased the company in 1985.
 In 1994, Textron sold the Lycoming Turbine Engine Division, located in Stratford, Connecticut, to AlliedSignal, who merged it with the Garrett Engine Division of AlliedSignal as part of AlliedSignal Aerospace, later becoming part of Honeywell Aerospace in 1999.
 Textron retained piston engine production in Williamsport.

+Lycomings continue to power new light aircraft by fellow Textron division, Cessna Aircraft, and by Piper, Cirrus, Diamond, and others.

+Lycomings remain the most popular line of engines for U.S. Experimental / Amateur-Built (E/A-B) aircraft, surpassing the 5 next-most-popular brands, combined.